 - already experiencing problematic drug and/or alcohol misuse

 - or being negatively impacted through living with someone else’s misuse.

 Community Led Initiatives (CLI), Support, Advice, Mentoring and Advocacy Service (SAMAS)

 SAMAS provide peer led recovery support to individuals, carers and family members in Bedford Borough and Central Bedfordshire to best meet their needs and to aid their recovery journey.
 SAMAS workers build relationships with and understand the circumstances of individual clients so that they can identify opportunities for alternative or additional interventions.
 The service helps individuals to identify their strengths and creates a mentorship cycle which allows the people who benefit from the service to lead in its development and day to day running.

 SAMAS offer one to one mentoring support, providing links into community resources, group activities which complement mentoring, and peer support, both through other group members and volunteers.

 The CLI (opens in new window) approach of mentoring can create lasting change for individuals and families affected by substance misuse.

-If you are interested in accessing SAMAS for support (opens in new window), fill out the short referral form.
+If you are interested in accessing SAMAS for support, fill out the short SAMAS support referral form (opens in new window).
 You must be 18+ and be in, or want to work towards recovery from drug and alcohol addiction.